 FRCC is committed to your health and safety.
 We've put measures in place to curb the spread of COVID-19, and our faculty and staff are continually working to ensure you have a safe and successful learning experience.

-Find out how FRCC is responding to the COVID-19 crisis, what spring classes will look like, safety guidelines on campus, and learn about various resources available.
+Find out how FRCC is responding to the COVID-19 crisis, what summer and fall classes will look like, safety guidelines on campus, and learn about various resources available.

 Information is changing rapidly, so please check back for the latest updates.